borishejblum/ludic/README.md

 install.packages("ludic")
 ```

-Or to get the development version from [GitHub](https://github.com/borishejblum/ludic):
+or alternatively you can get the development version from [GitHub](https://github.com/borishejblum/ludic):

 ``` r
 #install.packages("devtools")